 This article contains a few clumsy tips to handle an interview as an interviewer.
-It may also contain some interesting tips which you never had thought important to be an interviewer.
+It may also provide some exciting tips which you had never thought essential to be an interviewer.

 Your first objective should be to establish control of your interview.
-The following type of introduction may prove effective:
+The following type of introduction may prove useful:

-This sets the tone for the interview and it lets the candidate know that you are a serious company who takes personnel decisions very seriously.
+It sets the tone for the interview, and it lets the candidate know that you are a serious company who takes personnel decisions very seriously.
 If at any point during the interview the candidate tries to take back your control by asking their own questions, the following statement may help you:

 Repeat the control statement ending with this addition:

 "Let's first try to get through these qualifying questions."